Software-Project-Team-K/social-media-platform-web/README.md

 * [Languages Used](#languages-used)

 ## How To Run
-To run this project, do the following:
+To run this project -Locally- on your pc, do the following:
 ```
 1- Download and Install XAMPP. (localhost application
 2- Run XAMPP and turn on Apache and MySQL. [*Note:port shoud be 80, if not manually change it to 80.]